 12 inches = 1 foot

-The students then use this information very strategically to determine whether multiplication or division is needed to solve the equivalency problem.
 I think this strategy works because it puts in steps what proficient students do internally.
-Also it forces the students to really stop and think about the units and how to convert them.
+Also, it forces the students to really stop and think about the units and how to convert them.

 If you need printables to practice measurement conversions, I have a Measurement Conversion printable pack that includes 25 pages of conversions, whole numbers, decimals, and fractions are included (and separated so you can differentiate as needed).